jbussemaker/AssignmentEncoding/README.md

 - The selector algorithm consists of the following steps:
   - Pre-generate the matrix (and cache it)
   - Encode lazy encoders; for each calculate the imputation ratio (using pre-generated matrix) and information index
-    - The minimum encoder imputation ratio is taken, as this represents the largest matrix
+    - Several imputation ratios can be used, with different existence-wise aggregations: the **total imputation** ratio is most effective at selecting suitable encoders
     - Additionally encode eager encoders if `n_mat <= n_mat_eager_max`
     - Stop encoding (and skip) if encoding time exceeds `encoding_time_limit`
   - Select the best lazy encoder according to the division-scoring algorithm (considering priority areas 1 to 4)